What You Need to Know

 Using your benefit

 There’s no limit to the number of times you can use the plan, and there are no dollar limits when you use a plan attorney for a covered service.

-To get in touch with a plan attorney, log in to the Hyatt Legal site or contact Hyatt Legal.
+To get in touch with a plan attorney, log in to the MetLife Legal Plans site or contact MetLife.
 You’ll be provided with contact information for an attorney specializing in your legal need.
 Then, you can call to make an appointment.

 Paying for coverage